vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 #### Container Keys != Filesystem Paths ####
 Containers are nested, but they cannot be used like paths.
 You cannot open "/container1/container2/document"; a "/" character has no special meaning in a Container key.
 This is intentional, [nested containers are complicated](#nested-containers-and-blob-forks), and should generally be avoided.

-### Storage ###
-Storage has 0 more Containers.
-The Storage can be public, private, or privately-shared.

-### StorageID ###
-A StorageID identifies a particular Storage instance on the SAFE network, and contains the necessary information to decrypt the contents.

 ## Examples ##
 Network operations in the Posix API are done asynchronously so that client code doesn't block while network operations are being performed.
 The Posix API uses the [AsyncResult](http://www.boost.org/doc/libs/1_57_0/doc/html/boost_asio/reference/async_result.html) framework from `boost::asio`.
 This allows clients to use callbacks, stackful co-routines, or futures as the completion signalling mechanism.